 For Dr. Robert Pearl, these kinds of mistakes are a matter of professional importance, but also personal significance: he lost his own father due in part to poor communication and treatment planning by doctors.
-And consumers make costly mistakes too: we demand modern information technology from our banks, airlines, and retailers, but we passively accept last century’s technology in our health care.
+Consumers make costly mistakes too.
+We demand modern information technology from our banks, airlines, and retailers, but we passively accept last century’s technology in our health care.

 Solving the challenges of health care starts with understanding these problems.
 Mistreated explains why subconscious misperceptions are so common in medicine, and shows how modifying the structure, technology, financing, and leadership of American health care could radically improve quality outcomes.
 This important book proves we can overcome our fears and faulty assumptions, and provides a roadmap for a better, healthier future.

 Available in hardcover, ebook, and audiobook on May 2, 2017

 Mistreated is a brilliant and original analysis from one of medicine’s most insightful leaders.
 The doctor is in.